michaelburch/michaelburchdotnet/input/blog/Building-a-PC-in-2022.md

 We took a brief instructional tour of all the components and then set to work adding the memory and NVMe drive.
 The included screwdriver is also used to secure the drive, making this a very simple single tool process.
 With all the internal components installed we reattached the keyboard cable and set the keyboard back in place.
 It snaps into place magnetically which is a nice touch.

+There's also something different about the way the wrist rest area feels on this compared to other laptops.
+I prefer the feel of the Framework to my work PC (a Surface Book) for sure.
 </div>
 <p></p>